-Dr. Joon Wayn Cheong, cjwayn@unsw.edu.au
+Dr. Vidhyasaharan Sethu, v.sethu@unsw.edu.au

-Laboratory Contact: Hugh Braico, hugh.braico@gmail.com
+Laboratory Contact: Mr. Mark Johnson, mark.johnson.ai@gmail.com

 Consultations: You are encouraged to ask questions on the course material, after the lecture class times in the first instance, rather than via email.
-Lecturer consultation time for this course will be on every Friday 4-5 pm.
-You are welcome to email the tutor or laboratory demonstrator, who can answer your questions on this course and can also provide you with consultation times.
+Lecturer consultation time for this course will be on every Thursday 4-6 pm.
 ALL email enquiries should be made from your student email address with ELEC2142 in the subject line, otherwise they will not be answered.

-Keeping Informed: Announcements may be made during classes, via email (to your student email address) and/or via online learning and teaching platforms - in this course, we will use Moodle https://moodle.telt.unsw.edu.au/login/index.php.
+Keeping Informed: Announcements may be made during classes, via email (to your student email address) and/or via Moodle https://moodle.telt.unsw.edu.au/login/index.php.
 Please note that you will be deemed to have received this information, so you should take careful note of all announcements.